PipeOpsHQ/pipeops-k8-agent/docs/getting-started/faq.md

 ```
 {"level":"info","msg":"Ingress sync enabled - monitoring ingresses for gateway proxy"}
 {"level":"info","msg":"Initializing gateway proxy detection..."}
-{"level":"info","msg":"🔒 Private cluster detected - using tunnel routing"}
+{"level":"info","msg":"Private cluster detected - using tunnel routing"}
 {"level":"info","msg":"Starting ingress watcher for gateway proxy"}
 {"cluster_uuid":"...","ingress_count":4,"msg":"Syncing ingresses with controller"}
 ```

+### Q: When should I enable Gateway Proxy?

+Enable the PipeOps Gateway Proxy only if you want to:

+- Expose services in private clusters without VPN
+- Use custom domains for cluster services
+- Provide external access to applications via PipeOps gateway

+For secure admin access only, keep it disabled (default).

-### Q: How does the agent determine if it should enable gateway proxy?
+### Q: How does cluster detection work?

-The agent checks the `ingress-nginx-controller` service:
+When gateway proxy is enabled, the agent checks the `ingress-nginx-controller` service:

-- **LoadBalancer with External IP** → Public cluster → Gateway proxy DISABLED (direct routing)
+- **LoadBalancer with External IP** - Public cluster - Uses direct routing
-- **NodePort or no External IP** → Private cluster → Gateway proxy ENABLED (tunnel routing)
+- **NodePort or no External IP** - Private cluster - Uses tunnel routing

+**Note**: Cluster detection only happens when `enable_ingress_sync: true` is set.

-### Q: What happens after ingress sync?
+### Q: What happens after ingress sync (when enabled)?

 Routes are registered with the control plane:
 - **Private clusters**: Traffic routes through WebSocket tunnel to agent